ah-clem/caddy-docker/README.md

+# This effort is over and broken (too many changes to Caddy build, too much complexity)

+So, the repo is here to perhaps harvest some snippets, that's it.

 # Docker image of a (vanilla) Caddy server

 Downloads a [Caddy](https://caddyserver.com/) source archive for a given release, compiles it, and builds